 Xochimilco traditions and fun at once

-Located in The Southeast of Mexico City, Xochimilco is one of those places you have to visit at least once in your life.
+Located in the Southeast of Mexico City, Xochimilco is one of those places you have to visit at least once in your life.

-There are a lot of artificial islands called chinampas and nowadays people board gondola boats called Trajineras.
+There are a lot of artificial islands called chinampas and nowadays people board colorful gondola boats called Trajineras.

 Don’t worry about the food or drinks here because there are a lot of options; quesadillas, tacos, grill corns, sopes, candies, beers, micheladas, etc.